Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - A Day in the Limelight: During the monster raid arc, most of them get a bit of attention, usually with a fight against a monster.

 - The Pirates Who Don't Do Anything: Some of them don't exactly behave like superheroes.
 Silverfang bemoans how so many of the S-Class heroes are Power Level-obsessed and don't act at all heroic after Tornado ends up scrapping Genos over a petty insult.
+Flash actually notes S-Class Heroes are chosen specifically for their power, not really their heroism.

 - Ragtag Bunch of Misfits: Excluding Genos, the S-Class consists of a prisoner who tears all his clothes off when he flexes, a delinquent with a metallic baseball bat, a guy who wears a tank top, a Ninja who supposedly moves faster than the speed of light, a guy who wears a dog suit but is unexpectedly strong, a guy with muscles Made of Iron, a guy who can eat any monster, a Cyber Cyclops Mysterious Stranger, an Artificial Zombie who can regenerate his body, the World's Strongest Man who's also good at video games, a scientist who controls a ton of robots but hardly helps when needed, a Child Prodigy with a Bag of Holding, a Samurai who can slice atoms, an Old Master who's also a Bare-Fisted Monk, a powerful Esper who looks like a child and acts like a brat, and a guy who is never seen.